PlasmaFAIR/intro_to_automation/1_reusable_module/README.md

 Hardcoded absolute paths
 ------------------------

-The script contains a hardcoded absolute path, which makes it difficult to run anywhere except the original author's machine.
+The script contains a hardcoded absolute path, which makes it very unlikely to run anywhere except the original author's machine.
+You should try to completely avoid absolute paths in your code -- they're almost never needed.
+Instead, use relative paths, or -- even better -- allow the user to set paths at runtime.

+> [!NOTE]
+> Absolute paths are those that start with `/` on Linux/Mac, or with a
+> drive letter like `C:\` on Windows.
+Relative paths are _relative_ to
+> the current directory.

 1. Change the absolute path to a relative path
 2. Check that it now works, and commit your change
-3. Install `pytest`: `pip install pytest`

 4. Run the tests for the first step with: `pytest -k step1`
    - You should only have one passing test at this point!